 Copies of the Agency Agreement and the Deed of Covenant are available for inspection during normal business hours at the registered office of each of the Fiscal Agent, the Registrar and the other Paying Agents and Transfer Agent (such Agents and the Registrar being together referred to as the "Agents").
-Copies of the applicable Pricing Supplement are available for viewing and obtainable during normal business hours at the registered office of the Issuer and the specified office of each of the Agents and copies may be obtained from those offices provided that, the applicable Pricing Supplement will only be obtainable by a Noteholder holding one or more Perpetual Notes and such Noteholder must produce evidence satisfactory to the Issuer and the Couponholders are deemed to have notice of, and are entitled to the benefit of, all the provisions of the Agency Agreement, the Deed of Covenant and the applicable Pricing Supplement which are applicable to them.
+Copies of the applicable Pricing Supplement are available for viewing and obtainable during normal business hours at the registered office of the Issuer and the specified office of each of the Agents and copies may be obtained from those offices provided that, the applicable Pricing Supplement will only be obtainable by a Noteholder holding one or more Perpetual Notes and such Noteholder must produce evidence satisfactory to the Issuer and the relevant Agent as to its holding of such Perpetual Notes and identity.
+The Noteholders and the Couponholders are deemed to have notice of, and are entitled to the benefit of, all the provisions of the Agency Agreement, the Deed of Covenant and the applicable Pricing Supplement which are applicable to them.
 The statements in these Conditions include summaries of, and are subject to, the detailed provisions of the Agency Agreement.